 I often see patients in my family medicine practice complaining of symptoms of the cold and flu.
-Rather than reaching for the prescription pad, I often instead provide education for families about the symptoms of colds in children, and what to expect.
-There are also great home remedies for cough and cold.
+Rather than reaching for the prescription pad, I instead provide education for families about the symptoms of colds in children, and what to expect.
+There are also some home remedies for cough and cold.

 The duration of a common cold in children less than 6 years old can be up to 4 weeks

 I often tell families that symptoms of the common cold usually peak 2-3 days after the onset of symptoms, and gradually improve thereafter.
 The vast majority of colds in children will resolve within 14 days.
 Sometimes can last even longer than 2 weeks, particularly for families that are exposed to cigarette smoke or who have compromised immune systems.

 Families are often surprised by how long colds will last.
 Occasionally a cold will “linger” in some children, but almost all resolve by 4 weeks.